ilhamazhar1308/gravity-inversion-2d-3d-jacobian/README.md

 Sumatera Institute Of Technology

+## Disclaimer
+This program was developed as a final project for an academic course.
+It has undergone testing and supervision by the course instructor and can be used for educational purposes.
+Note: Further development, validation, and expert review are required before using it in professional or operational applications.

 ## License
 This repository is intended for academic and educational use.
 Please cite appropriately if used in publications.